 You are required to submit a legible scanned copy of the signed log of your hours at your site on a weekly basis.
 The copy for the calendar week is due on Saturday.
 You are encouraged, however, to submit logs at the end of the business week.
-The log sheet should always be typed and can be found in the learning management system.
+The log sheet should always be typed and can be found on the course website.
 You are responsible for completing all areas of the log including the weekly time for site and faculty supervision.
 Logs should include hours for the week as well as total hours for the current internship course experience to date.
 Failure to submit a copy of your log by the due date each week will result in a 5-point reduction for that week's log and may result in a failing grade for the course.
-You must submit each weekly log via Canvas by the day specified each week, and upload the final completed/aggregate log to Canvas.
+You must submit each weekly log by the day specified each week, and upload the final completed/aggregate log to Canvas.
 Submit a PAPER COPY of the final aggregate log to your instructor (via mail) and UPLOAD your completed log with signatures on each week and the final page to Canvas by the date specified at the end of the course.
 Hours must match your site supervisor final evaluation.

-- Weekly logs are due on Saturday and are scored as complete or incomplete. - Final Aggregate Log is due Monday, November 27, 2023.
+- Weekly logs are due on Saturday. - Final Aggregate Log is due Monday, April 24, 2023.
 Be sure the hours match what is on your final evaluation from your site supervisor. - Weekly logs are worth 5 points each.
 The final log is worth 50 points.